You may think that the National Archives is an unlikely place to learn the secrets of Michael Jackson’s dance moves — but you’re wrong!

 I particularly enjoy patent drawings because you can see creativity and ingenuity solving real live problems, as well as the weird and wacky.

-The slideshow below has 28 images from patent drawings at the National Archives, including: a hat to prevent drowning, a lifeboat that looks like a portable bathtub, a submarine telescope, an artificial limb, a muzzle for pigs, and Edison’s patent for a kinetographic camera.
+Visit our Flickr photostream to explore 28 images from patent drawings at the National Archives, including: a hat to prevent drowning, a lifeboat that looks like a portable bathtub, a submarine telescope, an artificial limb, a muzzle for pigs, and Edison’s patent for a kinetographic camera.
 You will also find several pages from Michael Jackson’s patent application, including two with his signature.

 *Update on 3/5/2014 for clarification: Within Record Group 241, Records of the Patent and Trademark Office, patent 5,255,452 is for a shoe which allows the “wearer to lean forwardly beyond his center of gravity.”
 It was created by Jackson and two other designers, so he could perform live on stage a signature move that he’d done in the “Smooth Criminal” music video.
 The trick had previously been accomplished for the video using wires.